-The investment process is based on the following three stages:
+In line with the fundamental approach of the management team, the investment process is based on the following three stages:

-- Selection of the investment universe combining a financial (quantitative and micro-economic) and extra-financial (qualitative) approach and exclusion of issuers which have a high-risk profile in terms of corporate responsibility (rating below 2/10 in the ESG proprietary tool) or exposed to major controversies.
-This extra-financial filter excludes a minimum of 20% of issuers based on the extra-financial analysis describes before, - Build the portfolio with a "Top down" approach (i.e. an approach which consists of looking to the overall portfolio), - Selection of securities ("Bottom up" approach) on the basis of a multifactor analysis (fundamental analysis, valuation of the credit option and characteristics of the convertible bonds) followed by the overall analysis of the portfolio.
+- Selection of the investment universe combining a financial (quantitative and microeconomic) and extra-financial (qualitative) approach with two successive steps: - the selection of issuers pursuant to the financial approach described above, - the exclusion of issuers which have a high-risk profile in terms of corporate responsibility (rating below 2/10 in the ESG proprietary tool) or exposed to major controversies.
+This extra-financial filter excludes a minimum of 20% of issuers based on the extra-financial analysis describes before. - Structuration of the portfolio with a macroeconomic approach.